codedefender-io/sdk/README.md

 CODEDEFENDER!(main, YourObfuscationProfileHere);
 ```

+**⚠️ The profile name cannot have any underscores spaces or non alpha-numeric symbols! ⚠️**

 # C/C++ Software Development

 To use CodeDefender SDK simply include "codedefender.h" into your C/C++ project.
 Then use the macro provided.